Manage Your Condition

 - Coach you and support you through one-on-one phone calls.

 - Give you information about local support and caregivers.

-- Answer questions about your condition and/or treatment plan (ways to help health issues).
+- Answer questions about your condition and/or treatment plan (ways to help with health issues).

-- Send you materials to learn about your condition and overall health and wellness.
+- Send you materials to help you learn about your condition and overall health and wellness.